Mateo-Revilla/FinanceHadoop/README.md

 This Spark job can very easily be run locally by using an IDE like IntelliJ and sbt as the build tool.

+### Screenshots

+The screenshots folder contians screenshots from the output and from the program running

 ## Marcus
 **Description**
 My code analyses how covid cases/deaths relate to S&P 500 trading data over the pandemic